microsoft/vscode-docs/docs/languages/python.md

 ![Copilot extension in the VS Code Marketplace](images/python/copilot-extension.png)

-GitHub Copilot provides suggestions for numerous languages and a wide variety of frameworks, and it works especially well for Python, JavaScript, TypeScript, Ruby, Go, C# and C++.
+GitHub Copilot provides suggestions for languages beyond Python and a wide variety of frameworks, including JavaScript, TypeScript, Ruby, Go, C# and C++.

 You can learn more about how to get started with Copilot in the [Copilot documentation](/docs/editor/artificial-intelligence.md).